sporkful/musubi-iOS/docs/design.md

 A couple of specific preliminary ways in which Musubi deviates from the core Git model:
 - Every change in Musubi is automatically staged, i.e. there is no Musubi equivalent to a manual "git add".
 - "Commit + push" is a single operation in Musubi.
 When disconnected from the Internet (or if the Musubi service goes down), users can still make local edits but cannot create commits.
+This also implies that the only way the local clone and Musubi-hosted clone can "diverge" is if the Musubi-hosted clone is ahead of the local clone and the local clone wants to make a new commit.
     - Note that all Musubi-based history can be persisted locally on user's devices, so even if the Musubi service goes down forever, users don't lose their logs and may be able to continue building on top of them using alternative services that can ingest the Musubi data format.
 - Musubi does not support multiple *logical* branches within any repository.
 In other words, every Musubi repository clone only has a "main" branch and associated "\[remote\]/main" branch(es), no user-made "feature" branches.
+- (For simplicity of implementation / efficient serialization in particular) History can never be rewritten.
+Users can choose to "hide" chosen commits on the UI level, but they don't actually get deleted.

 To allow users to collaborate on and subscribe to different specific playlists, Musubi version-controls each playlist separately, i.e. Musubi treats each playlist as a separate logical repository.